Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Experiments

 \section{Experiments}

-We compare DRT with prior works in long-range language modeling, wall-clock training time, inference cost, extrapolation capability, and infinite-length context retrieval.
+We compare GCA with other attention mechanisms in language modeling, real-word downstream tasks, and RULER benchmark~\citep{hsieh2024ruler}.
 Notably, we include the closely related works RPT and Landmark Attention.
+To ensure fairness, we train all models from scratch with similar configurations.